Incrementis/IE-AutoSpriter-/README.md

 Alpha Version:
 * May not work or only work under special conditions.
 * May not work due to missing information in the manual.
-* Performance intensive (current).
-Rendering a frame took 3 to 4 seconds.
-In one case, the performance outlier was 15 seconds for rendering a frame.
+* Performance current: Rendering a frame took [0.8 to 1 seconds](https://github.com/Incrementis/IE-AutoSpriter-/issues/18#issuecomment-3079607164).
 * May contain issues for various reasons.
 * I am not a Blender or Blender API expert, so this may also cause issues.
 * Only Tested it with blender version 4.0(It may already work on higher versions)